seetaresearch/dragon/docs/api/python/torch.rst

   : Select the input elements where mask is 1.

   `max(...) <torch/max.html>`_
-  : Compute the max value of elements along the given axis.
+  : Compute the max value of elements along the given dimension.

   `maximum(...) <torch/maximum.html>`_
   : Compute the maximum value of inputs.

   `mean(...) <torch/mean.html>`_
-  : Compute the mean value of elements along the given axis.
+  : Compute the mean value of elements along the given dimension.

   `min(...) <torch/min.html>`_
-  : Compute the min value of elements along the given axis.
+  : Compute the min value of elements along the given dimension.

   `minimum(...) <torch/minimum.html>`_
   : Compute the minimum value of inputs.